Brian Tyree Henry: 2007–2015: Early career

-2016–present: Breakthrough
+2016–2018: Breakthrough and acclaim

 In 2016, Henry received critical acclaim and recognition for his starring role as Alfred "Paper Boi" Miles in the FX comedy-drama series Atlanta.
 For his performance in the series, he received a nomination for the Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series for his performance in the episode "Woods".
-Chase Hutchinson of Collider declared Henry the "show's best character" writing, "Uniting [Atlanta] is the irreplaceable Henry’s sense of presence and vulnerability he conveys as an actor, an element of the show that would not be the same without him.
+Chase Hutchinson of Collider declared Henry the "show's best character" writing, "Uniting [Atlanta] is the irreplaceable Henry's sense of presence and vulnerability he conveys as an actor, an element of the show that would not be the same without him.
 It makes him one of the best parts of the series and one of the best actors working today for all he manages to do in even the simplest of moments."

-From 2016 to 2017, he acted as Tavis Brown in the HBO comedy series Vice Principals.
+From 2016 to 2017, he acted as Dascious Brown in the HBO comedy series Vice Principals.
 In 2017, Henry appeared as Ricky in the NBC drama series This Is Us, for which he received a nomination for the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series.
 That same year he starred in Dustin Guy Defa's drama film Person to Person and Matt Ruskin's Crown Heights.

 In 2018, he returned to Broadway in the revival of Kenneth Lonergan's Lobby Hero opposite Chris Evans, Bel Powley, and Michael Cera.
 David Rooney of The Hollywood Reporter hailed Henry as "terrific" and cited him as "the production's standout performance".
 For his performance he was nominated for the Tony Award for Best Featured Actor in a Play.
 Also in 2018, Henry made his film breakthrough appearing in seven films.
 He appeared in Steve McQueen's acclaimed heist film Widows portraying Jamal Manning, a crime boss and politician in the Chicago.
 Alissa Wilkinson of Vox declared "Brian Tyree Henry continues his run as the actor to watch, thanks to his appearance here as a charismatic and menacing political candidate."
 He also appeared in Barry Jenkins' romantic drama film If Beale Street Could Talk based on the 1974 James Baldwin novel of the same name.
 For his performances in both films he received a nomination from the National Society of Film Critics Award for Best Supporting Actor.
 That same year he portrayed Jefferson Davis in the animated superhero film Spider-Man: Into the Spider-Verse which received the Academy Award for Best Animated Feature.
 That same year he also starred in the dystopian thriller film Hotel Artemis, and the crime drama White Boy Rick.